-"Advertisement" is defined in section 7 of the Regulations, as "anything designed to promote the prescription, supply, sale or use" of a medicinal product.
+"Advertisement" is defined in regulation 7 of the Regulations, as "anything designed to promote the prescription, supply, sale or use" of a medicinal product.
 This is stated to include: doorto-door canvassing; visits by medical sales representatives to persons qualified to prescribe or supply medicinal products; the supply of samples; the provision of inducements to prescribe or supply medicinal products by the gift, offer or promise of any benefit or bonus, whether in money or in kind (except where the intrinsic value is minimal); the sponsorship of promotional meetings attended by persons qualified to prescribe or supply medicinal products; and the sponsorship of scientific congresses attended by persons qualified to prescribe or supply medicinal products, including payment of expenses.

-The Regulations state that the definition of "advertisement" does not include: packaging; correspondence answering specific questions about a medicinal product (which may be accompanied by material of a non-promotional nature); and reference material and announcements of a factual and informative nature

-(including: (i) material relating to changes to a medicinal product's package or package leaflet; (ii) adverse reaction warnings; (iii) trade catalogues; and (iv) price lists), provided that no product claim is made.
+The Regulations state that the definition of "advertisement" does not include: packaging; correspondence answering specific questions about a medicinal product (which may be accompanied by material of a non-promotional nature); and reference material and announcements of a factual and informative nature (including: (i) material relating to changes to a medicinal product's package or package leaflet; (ii) adverse reaction warnings; (iii) trade catalogues; and (iv) price lists), provided that no product claim is made.

 The ABPI Code does not define "advertising", but uses the term "promotion".
-Promotion under the ABPI Code is stated to cover "any activity undertaken by a pharmaceutical company or with its authority which promotes the administration, consumption, prescription, purchase, recommendation, sale, supply or use of its medicines" (Clause 1.2).
-The 2019 version of the ABPI Code has added "risk minimisation material" to the list of activities and materials excluded from the definition of promotion.
+Promotion under the ABPI Code is stated to cover "any activity undertaken by a pharmaceutical company or with its authority which promotes the administration, consumption, prescription, purchase, recommendation, sale, supply or use of its medicines" (Clause 1.17 2021 ABPI Code).
+Certain activities are explicitly stated to fall within or to be excluded from the definition of promotion.

 The Court of Justice of the European Union (CJEU) has clarified the definition of advertising and the persons subject to EU advertising rules.
-In particular, Article 86(1) of Directive 2001/83/EC (the Directive) provides a definition of advertising that focuses on the purpose of the message and the objective pursued, i.e. if the intention is to promote the prescription, supply, sale or consumption of medicinal products, it is advertising (C-316/09 MSD).
-It is not necessary for the message to be disseminated by a person linked to the manufacturer and/ or seller of the medicinal product or to be disseminated in the context of commercial or industrial activity in order for it to be held to be advertising (C-421/07 Damgaard).
+At present, these rulings still apply in the UK.
+In particular, Article 86(1) of Directive 2001/83/EC (the Directive), reflected in regulation 7(1) of the Regulations, provides a definition of advertising that focuses on the purpose of the message and the objective pursued, i.e. if the intention is to promote the prescription, supply, sale or consumption of medicinal products, it is advertising (C-316/09 MSD).
+It is not necessary for the message to be disseminated by a person linked to the manufacturer and/or seller of the medicinal product or to be disseminated in the context of commercial or industrial activity in order for it to be held to be advertising (C-421/07 Damgaard).
 However, the prohibitions, for example, in relation to the provision of financial inducements, do not apply to national authorities pursuing public health policy, including any policy on the public expenditure on pharmaceuticals (C-62/09 ABPI).

-The dissemination of information that is a faithful reproduction of the approved package leaflet or summary of product characteristics (SmPC) of a medicinal product is unlikely to be considered advertising, although the selection, manipulation or rewriting of any such information can likely be explained only by a promotional purpose (C-249/09 Novo Nordisk).
+The dissemination of information that is a faithful reproduction of the approved package leaflet or summary of product characteristics (SmPC) of a medicinal product is unlikely to be considered advertising, although the selection, manipulation or rewriting of any such information can likely be explained only by a promotional purpose (C-249/09 Noro Nordisk).